sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

     output:
         'results/first_step.txt'
     shell:
-        'echo “snakemake” > results/first_step.txt'
+        'echo "Hello world!" > results/first_step.txt'
 ```

 ??? done "Answer"
-    This rule uses the `echo` shell command to print the line "snakemake" in an output file called `first_step.txt`, located in the `results` folder.
+    This rule uses the `echo` shell command to print the line `Hello world!` in an output file called `first_step.txt`, located in the `results` folder.

 Rules are defined and written in a file called **Snakefile** (note the capital `S` and the absence of extension in the filename).
 This file should be located at the root of the workflow directory (here, `workflow/Snakefile`).